-**This is an important observation which indeed requires clarification in the manuscript.
-We initially addressed this question briefly in the Conclusion, where we hypothesized that the differences in the themes of the clusters between the co-occurrence map (figure 2) and the co-citation map (figure 4) are due to the temporal evolution of the field.
-Newer areas of research, such as race and gender, might not have consolidated a clearly demarcated canon yet.
-We further offered this hypothesis as a future research direction which can be addressed using citation mapping.
-As Reviewer 1 suggested, to avoid the ambiguity of that finding in the Results section, we moved the paragraph that addresses this issue from the Conclusion to the Results section where that finding is described.
-In addition, in the Results section, we added an explanation about the clusters that appear in the co-citation map (figure 4) but not in the keywords co-occurrence map (figure 2).
+**This is an important observation which requires clarification in the manuscript.
+We initially addressed this question briefly in the Conclusion section, where we hypothesized that the differences in the themes of the clusters between the co-occurrence map (Figure 2) and the co-citation map (Figure 4) are due to the temporal evolution of the field.
+Newer areas of research, such as race and gender, might not yet have consolidated a clearly demarcated canon.
+We further offered this hypothesis as a future research direction that could be addressed using citation mapping.
+As Reviewer 1 suggested, to avoid the ambiguity of that finding in the Results section, we have moved the paragraph that addresses this issue from the Conclusion to the Results section, where that finding is described.
+In addition, in the Results section, we have added an explanation about the clusters that appear in the co-citation map (Figure 4) but not in the keywords co-occurrence map (Figure 2).
 We conclude that some of the thematic sub-fields draw upon more than one area of canonical literature.
 Reviewer #2: Suggested decision: accept with minor revisions This innovative paper explores the underutilized method (in political science) of citation mapping.
 It demonstrates the method's capability through citation maps of research on the term "organizing."
 This approach, the authors show, reveals insights about themes, gaps, and degree and type of exchange across subliteratures in the field of organizing studies.
 The paper is creative and methodologically sound, offering a novel way to synthesize and visualize complex concepts in social science research.

 **Thank you for this acknowledgement of the paper’s contribution.